joshuastrot/compare-mirrors/README.md

 # compare-mirrors

 Compare-Mirrors is a program to compare package differences between Manjaro and Arch mirrors.
-It downloads the databases from the supplied mirrors, and then checks for package additions the Arch mirror, or package upgrades / downgrades.
-It uses `vercmp` to process version changes.
+It downloads the databases from the supplied mirrors, and then checks for package additions on the Arch mirror, or package upgrades / downgrades.

 # Installation